contactstevenwarren/vibe-coding-setup/README.md

 vibe-coding-setup
 ```

 Follow the prompts to enter your project name and description.
-The script will:
+You will also be asked if you want to apply any optional project templates (e.g., for specific tech stacks or configurations) to add extra files, primarily instructional rules within `.cursor/rules/`.
+The script will then:

 1. Create a new project directory with the sanitized name
 2. Set up the memory-bank directory with template files